Crowe & Dunlevy: Lex Mundi

 Crowe & Dunlevy is the sole member firm in Oklahoma for Lex Mundi, a network of independent law firms in more than 100 countries.
 The network provides access to more than 21,000 lawyers in the US and abroad.
 The firm's Lex Mundi contact is William H. Hoch.

 State Law Resources

 State Law Resources is a national network of independent law firms, one from each state and two from the District of Columbia, which specialize in handling administrative, regulatory and government relations issues at the state and federal level.
-The firm's State Law Resources contact is Kevin D. Gordon.
+The firm's State Law Resources contacts are Libby Scott and Glen Johnson, Jr.

 Employment Law Alliance

 Employment Law Alliance is a network of 2000 employment and labor law attorneys from more than 50 countries.
-The firm's ELA contact is Leonard Court.
+The firm's ELA contact is Adam Childers.